OtmanAndour/Projet-7/README.md

 Local launching

-Clone the repo
+Clone the repo,
-Create a pipenv virtual environment
-Install the requirements
-Launch the index.py
-Go to the given flask link
+create a pipenv virtual environment, install the requirements, launch the index.py, go to the given flask link.

 Web app